Personal Finance

 For a Future Earnings Agreement, you pay back a fixed percentage of your salary over a certain threshold, for a pre-defined number of repayments.
 This will be based on your predicted future earnings.

-For university repayments, you will typically have a 60 month repayment period (or 5 years).
-This means you must pay 60 repayments, which also pauses if you stop earning any money.
-So, if you take a three-month break after making 30 months’ payment, you will still have 30 repayments left regardless of when you return to work.
+For university repayments, you will typically have a 24, 36 or 48 month repayment period (2, 3 or 4 years).
+This means you must make that many repayments, which also pauses if you stop earning any money.
+So, if you have a 24-month repayment plan and you take a three-month break after making 12 months' payment, you will still have 12 repayments left regardless of when you return to work.

 FAQs